AlejandraVLG/phylogenetics-2025/README.md

  Compare aligned vs unaligned files — what changes?
 Then run the same for SARS-CoV-2 sequences — why does it take longer?

+1. Run MAFFT on the primate_mtDNA.fasta file in
+2. Compare aligned and unaligned files: what are the main differences?
+3. Run MAFFT also on the SARS-CoV-2sequences.fa file in
+a.
+Why does it take longer?
+4. Compare aligned and unaligned files: what are the important differences?
+5. Investigate the alignment confidence using T-COFFEE (optional) This is slow, so please create a sub-alignment with only 10-20 sequences.
+   If T-COFFEE is not installed on your computer try the web server at https://www.ebi.ac.uk/jdispatcher/msa/tcoffee

 ---

 ## 🧬 **Practical 3 — Maximum Likelihood Phylogenetics (IQ-TREE)**